If you’re feeling an inner emptiness, you’re not alone. Read on. This might be why.

 I once knew a quiet, fragile, shy girl who cared for everyone and everything.
 She helped anyone in need, desperately trying to fit in, to feel love and sense belonging.

-If you knew her you would certainly call her one of the kindest people you had ever met.
+If you knew her, you’d certainly call her one of the kindest people you had ever met.

 She was so unselfishly kind that it was odd that she was also so sad.